csandker/csandker.github.io/_posts/2022-05-21-Offensive-Windows-IPC-3-ALPC.md

 ### Unfreed Message Objects

 As mentioned in the [ALPC Message Attributes section](#ALPC_Message_Attributes) there are several message attributes that a client or server can send along with a message.
-One of these is the *ALPC_DATA_VIEW_ATTR* attribute that can be used to send information about a mapped view to the other communication party.
+One of these is the *ALPC_DATA_VIEW_ATTR* attribute that can be used to send information about a mapped view to the other communication party.<br>
 To recall: This could for example be used to store larger messages or data in a shared view and send a handle to that shared view to the other party instead of using the *double-buffer messaging mechanism* to copy data from one memory space into another.<br>
 The interesting bit here is that a shared view (or section as its called in Windows) is mapped into the process space of the receiver when being referenced in an *ALPC_DATA_VIEW_ATTR* attribute.
 The receiver could then do something with this section (if they are aware of it being mapped), but in the end the receiver of the message has to ensure that a mapped view is freed from its own memory space, and this requires a certain number of steps, which might not be followed correctly.
 If a receiver fails to free a mapped view, e.g. because it never expected to receive a view in the first place, the sender can send more and more views with arbitrary data to fill the receiver's memory space with views of arbitrary data, which comes down to a [Heap Spray](https://en.wikipedia.org/wiki/Heap_spraying) attack.

-I only learned about this ALPC attack vector by (once again) listening to [Alex Ionescu's SyScan ALPC Talk](TODO) and I think there is no way to better phrase and showcase how this attack vector works then he does in this talk, so I'm not going to copy his content and words and just point you to [minute 32 of his talk](https://www.youtube.com/watch?v=UNpL5csYC1E#t=32m13s), where he starts to explain the attack.
+I only learned about this ALPC attack vector by (once again) listening to [Alex Ionescu's SyScan ALPC Talk](https://www.youtube.com/watch?v=UNpL5csYC1E) and I think there is no way to better phrase and showcase how this attack vector works then he does in this talk, so I'm not going to copy his content and words and just point you to [minute 32 of his talk](https://www.youtube.com/watch?v=UNpL5csYC1E#t=32m13s), where he starts to explain the attack.
 Also you want to see [minute 53 of his talk](https://www.youtube.com/watch?v=UNpL5csYC1E#t=53m0s) for a demo of his heap spray attack.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/UNpL5csYC1E?start=3180" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe><br>